proycon/folia/docs/source/gap_annotation.rst

 a foreign language.
 Again, the semantics depend on your set.

-Although a gap skips over content, you may still want to explicitly add the raw content, this is done with the ``<content>`` element (see :ref:`content_annotation`).
+Although a gap skips over content, you may still want to explicitly add the raw content, this is done with the ``<content>`` element (see :ref:`rawcontent_annotation`).
 As this concerns raw content, it can not be annotated any further and we use XML CDATA type here to include it verbatim.

 The following example shows the the use of ``<gap>``: